 In order to be appointed as a temporary guardian, either the person nominated or the qualifying guardian can apply to Court if either of them considers that the qualifying guardian is unable to exercise the rights of guardianship.
 The application must be on notice to any parent or guardian of the child and to Tusla.

-The Court may appoint the person as a temporary guardian where it considers that the qualifying guardian is incapable of exercising guardianship, the proposed temporary guardianship is a fit and proper person to exercise guardianship and that it is in the best interests of the child to do so.
+The Court may appoint the person as a temporary guardian where it considers that the qualifying guardian is incapable of exercising guardianship, that the proposed temporary guardian is a fit and proper person to exercise guardianship and that it is in the best interests of the child to do so.

 The Court may impose limitations on the rights and responsibilities of guardianship which the temporary guardian can exercise, having regard to limitations specified by the qualifying guardian.